asterisk/documentation/docs/Configuration/Applications/Voicemail/Message-Waiting-Indication.md

 ```

 MWI received will be stored in the 1234 mailbox of the SIP_Remote context.
-It can be used by other phones by setting their SIP peers "mailbox" option to the <mailbox_number>@SIP_Remote. e.g. mailbox=1234@SIP_Remote
+It can be used by other phones by setting their SIP peers "mailbox" option to the `<mailbox_number>@SIP_Remote`. e.g. `mailbox=1234@SIP_Remote`

 Reception of unsolicited MWI NOTIFY with chan_sip
 --------------------------------------------------